 In the spirit of providing a customized race experience, athletes now have the ability to decide how competitive they wish to be, who they start alongside, and/or when they start their respective journey.

-The table on the right indicates the various start groups available to participants, their competitive nature, and a preliminary start time for each.
-New start group offerings (denoted in red) allow like-minded or less-familiar athletes to rack together in Transition, to start together, and (theoretically) to finish at approximately the same time.
+The table at the bottom of this page indicates the various start groups available to participants, their competitive nature, and a preliminary start time for each.

 Individuals must select from one of these divisions/start groups within the registration process.
 Full descriptions for each group are included below.

 When you’ve made your choice, click the “Register” button at the top-right section of the page.
 As special groups reach capacity, they will be removed from the list of available options.

 *Please note: The default classification for all SuperSprint participants is the Competitive (10-year) Age Group.

 Questions?
 Feel free to email us at email@example.com

 Participants within these divisions are primarily focused on speed, each of whom are eligible for competitive awards within their specific group.
 Competitive categories include:

 All individuals are automatically placed in this category, unless choosing a different division during the registration process.
 Age groups are subdivided by gender and 10-year age increments (e.g. 20-29, 30-39, 40-49, etc.).
 It is important to note that Age Groups are assigned based on athlete age as of December 31 of race year (thus no changes during the calendar year).

 Athletes with physical disabilities.
 Paratriathletes are subdivided by gender, and can be classified by a variety of standards.
 Typically, Life Time Tri classifies Paratriathletes into these categories: